5 Day Northern Lights Winter Vacation in Reykjavik with the Blue Lagoon, Golden Circle & South Coast

 An alternative glacier adventure on this day is to explore a naturally formed ice cave.
 Each autumn, local guides hike up Mýrdalsjökull glacier to hunt for the perfect natural ice cave.
 On an Ice Cave tour, those who have reached the age of 12 are taken up the glacier, which covers the volcano Katla, to explore this natural wonder and see how the blue and white of the glacier mixes with jet-black ash from past volcanic eruptions.

-From there you’ll visit the stunning black sand beach at Reynisfjara.
-The beach is edged in by cliffs of dark basalt columns which create a fascinating hexagonal pattern in the cliff face.
-Out in the ocean rise the 66-metre Reynisdrangar sea stalk resembling terrifying trolls.
+From there, you'll visit the stunning black sand beach at Reynisfjara.
+The beach is edged in by cliffs of dark basalt columns, which create a fascinating hexagonal pattern in the cliff face.
+Out in the ocean rise the 217-foot (66-meter) Reynisdrangar sea stalk resembling terrifying trolls.

 Those who wish to explore the South Coast more can add on a tour during the booking process where they hop on a coach bus heading to the gorgeous Jökulsárlón glacier lagoon.
 There, you can see enormous icebergs float peacefully on the water before they drift off to sea, and maybe a seal or two swimming by.